GadgetAngel/Zero_Overshoot/README.md

 >values will not be saved to the `printer.cfg` file and the benefit of this extension will be lost.
 If you delete the
 >`*# <---------------------- SAVE_CONFIG ----------------------> ` section from your `printer.cfg` file then the benefit of this
 >extension will be lost.
 But no worries, you will just have to rerun the `PID_CALIBRATE` command again and do a `SAVE_CONFIG`
 >after the `PID_CALIBARTE` command finishes to regain the benefit of this extension.
-This Klipper extension is a increases
+This Klipper extension adds to your
->your quality of life experience.
+>`quality of life` experience.

 How often do you do a `PID_CALIBRATE` command?
 Answer: Not very often.
 I tend to forget that I want to change my classic PID values so that I can dampen the overshoot of the PID control.
 So I end up doing a `PID_CALIBRATE` command to achieve my